 For more information, see Rotigotine (Neupro®) under 'Dopamine agonists [transdermal]'.

 Ropinirole XL and Pramipexole ER Once daily - Both ropinirole and pramipexole are available as once daily formulations.
 These tablets provide similar benefit as immediate release pills, but their extended release action means you do not have to take regular doses throughout the day.

 Not everyone is suited to all available CDS treatments.
 The following broad suitability criteria may be a useful guide but you must discuss options with your doctor before making any decision regarding CDS treatment:

-- apomorphine or levodopa/carbidopa infusions and DBS are generally suitable for people who are young, have troublesome motor complications that respond or have previously responded well to levodopa, and have no dementia
+- apomorphine or levodopa/carbidopa infusions and DBS are generally suitable for people who have troublesome motor complications that respond or have previously responded well to levodopa, and have no dementia

 - DBS is suited to those with tremor that cannot be adequately controlled by medication